kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    ![PullRequest](./assets/release-PR.png)

 3. If `pre-release-pr-image-guard` fails, ask the owners to change PR-XXX images of the components to the master version.
+4. If the checks are green merge the PR and proceed to the next step.

-#### Execute the tests for the release PR
+#### Development process towards the release
    > **NOTE:** Steps 1-4 can be done by every developer that is introducing changes to the specific version.
+1. Create a feature-branch based on the given `release-{RELEASE}` branch you want to extend.
+Add your changes and create Pull Request.

-1. Once you create Pull Request to the release branch the following tests will be triggered.
+2. Once you create Pull Request to the release branch the following tests will be triggered.
    These jobs run in the same way as on a Pull Request to the `master` branch:
    ```
    pre-rel{RELEASE_VERSION_SHORT}-kyma-artifacts